RaviTambade/AspnetMarchWeekend25/Notes/week10/todayssession.md

-**"Automating Commerce and Trade in Enterprise Applications Using Software Pipelines"**
+#  Automating Commerce and Trade in Enterprise Applications Using Software Pipelines

 ---